Sambhal administration reopens old temple closed since 1978 riots

 Weeks after four people died in a violence over a court-ordered survey of the Shahi Jama Masjid in this Uttar Pradesh district, the administration has launched a campaign to tackle encroachments and power theft in areas around the Mughal-era mosque.

-The temple, located in Khaggu Sarai is just over a kilometre away from the Jama Masjid which is situated in Kot Garvi area.
+Khaggu Sarai is just over a kilometre away from the Jama Masjid.

-Mukesh Rastogi, a resident of Kot Garvi, said, "We had heard a lot about this temple from our ancestors.
-It is an ancient temple but it was closed long ago because people only a particular community lived there.

-"We have heard that this temple must be at least 500 years old," he said.

-"Earlier, the people of our community used to come here for worship," he said.

-Sanjay Sankhydhar, a resident of Sambhal, said he has heard a lot about this temple.
-"People's sorrows were relieved by visiting here.
-But it was closed for a long time.
-Now the people here will visit again and earn the benefits of virtue," he said.

-Violence had taken place in Sambhal on November 24 over surveying of the Mughal-era Shahi Jama Masjid.
+Violence had taken place in Sambhal on November 24 over surveying of the Mughal-era Shahi Jama Masjid in the Kot Garvi area.
 Four people were killed and several, including police personnel, were injured in the violence.

 An imam of another mosque in Sambhal was on Friday fined Rs 2 lakh for allegedly using a loudspeaker at high volume, officials said.